kannans89/RustRepo/08_Strings/08_Strings.md

 ```

-String literals have a static lifetime, which means the strings `company` and `location` are guaranteed to be valid for the duration of the entire program.We can explicitly specify the variables's lifetime as well as shown
+String literals are static by default.
+This means that string literals are guaranteed to be valid for the duration of the entire program.We can also explicitly specify the variable as static as shown below-
 ```rust
   fn main() {
  let company:&'static str="TutorialsPoint";